Choate-Robotics/Programming-SOPs/docs/code/creating_subsystem.rst

             ...

 We create a new class--Elevator, in this case--that inherits from our Subsystem class that we imported from toolkit.
+For now, we're putting an ellipsis where most of the actual stuff happens so that we can explain subsystem structure.

 In our dunder* init method (line 3), we put any properties we will use in our later methods, and create our motors.
 Also, since we are inheriting from a class, we have a super in there. (line 4)

-In our regular init method (line 5), we run methods that initialize our motors, and also any other methods that we want to run when initializating our elevator. (like setting our starting position to 0)
+In our regular init method (line 6), we run methods that initialize our motors, and also any other methods that we want to run when initializating our elevator. (like setting our starting position to 0)

 Another key difference between these two methods is that the dunder init method is automatically